esa/pagmo/doc/sphinx/index.rst

 	savefig('archi000')
 	close()

-	#And we start the evolution loops (each evolve will advance each island 10 geeration)
+	#And we start the evolution loops (each evolve will advance each island 10 generation)
 	for i in range(200):
 		#this opens 490 threads ..... each one evolving its population using algo!!!
 		archi.evolve(1)